-NOTE 1: Functionality of the 5GMS Aware Application is outside the scope of this specification.
+NOTE 2: Functionality of the 5GMS-Aware Application is outside the scope of this specification.

-NOTE 2: The 5GMS Aware Application is associated with the delivery of either a downlink or uplink related 5GMS service, and is referred to as the 5GMSd Aware Application and 5GMSu Aware Application, respectively.
+NOTE 3: A 5GMS-Aware Application associated with the delivery of either a downlink or uplink related 5GMS service is referred to as a 5GMSd-Aware Application or a 5GMSu-Aware Application, respectively.

+5GMS Client: A UE function that is either a 5GMSd Client or a 5GMSu Client, or both.